 DAs: Go for it.

-CPs (Counsel/Process, Agent, etc.): Go for it, make sure there is a clear net benefit.
+CPs (Consult, Process, Agent, etc.): Go for it, make sure there is a clear net benefit.
 I tend to grant affs a bit more leeway when it comes to solvency as long as there isn't a competitive fiat debate.
 I also appreciate good explanations of the perm on both sides (i.e. whether there is functional severance, redundancy, works/doesn't work etc.).
 Some caveats; I have a history of defaulting affirmative on counterplans that I am unclear on or if the permutation debate seemed muddled to me (I am, however, beginning to shift my mindset on this towards tech>truth)

 T - Let me preface this by saying I have never voted on T. That being said, there are a few things you need to do to win a T debate in front of me.
 1) Clear and present standards AND voters 2) In round abuse (which could be strategically planned) or a compelling reason for me to vote on potential abuse 3) Commitment in the 2NR, the argument is theoretically that you can't engage with a non-topical aff, if you spend half the 2NR with offense on the aff that makes your argument less compelling.
 IMO Topicality is a tool to keep affirmatives in check, I am much more Truth>Tech on the T flow.

 Most of my squirreling on panels is usually because my understanding of theory.
 I didn't really get it as a debater, so most of my knowledge comes from my experience as a judge/coach/just thinking about it.
 I think my biggest problem with theory is that it is rooted in quick one-liners that don't have a ton of substance.
 Seeing that I've never been great at flowing my preference is depth over breadth on theory.

 I will for sure vote for theory arguments in a debate, if I can understand them.